0xPolygon/polygon-docs/docs/cdk/agglayer/overview.md

 ### AggLayer service

-The AggLayer service is a service designed to receive ZK proofs from various CDK chains and verify their validity before sending them to the L1 for final settlement.
+The AggLayer service is designed to receive ZK proofs from various CDK and non-CDK chains, and verify their validity before sending them to the L1 Ethereum for final settlement.
 Currently, the AggLayer service has two implementations: [agglayer-go](agglayer-go.md) and [agglayer-rs](agglayer-rs.md).